-In addition, in this third case study we also uses the \textit{ClassMatch} tree, which shows the results also in the validation set in order to update the model.
-This is an interesting strategy because the validation set contain bags that were unseen in the training stage.
-Figure~\ref{fig_musk1_classMatchInitialClassification} presents the \textit{ClassMatch} tree obtained with the first classification result for Musk1 dataset.
+First, an initial training set was selected using MILTree (see Figure \ref{musk1_classification}b) to build the first classifier, and then the \textit{InstancePrototypes ClassMatch} tree is generated to highlight the misclassified bags on the training set, as shown in Figure~\ref{musk1_classification}c.
+Just like the second case study, the alternative instance prototypes $B_{iy}$ of all red bags (misclassified bags) are added to the initial model.
+In addition, we use the \textit{ClassMatch} tree to show the classifier results in the validation set to identify possible new bags that can be used to update the model as well.
+This is an interesting strategy because the validation set contains bags that were unseen in the training stage.
+Figure~\ref{musk1_classification}d presents the \textit{ClassMatch} tree obtained with the first classification result for the Musk1 dataset.

-Because the initial classification result was not sufficiently good, users can employ different strategies to keep updating the classification model using our layout.
-The strategy used here consists in searching for representative bags in branches with high error rates and including those new bags in the training set.
-Instead of randomly selecting those bags, the visualization helps the user to identify subspaces, or regions of the feature space, that are poorly represented in the training set by looking at the tree branches with high error rate as those annotated with ellipses in Figure~\ref{fig_musk1_classMatchInitialClassification}.
+Users can employ different strategies to keep updating the classification model using our layout by searching for representative bags in branches with high error rates and including those new bags in the training set.
+Instead of randomly selecting those bags, the visualization helps the user to identify subspaces, or regions of the feature space, that are poorly represented in the training set by looking at the tree branches with a high error rate, such as those annotated with ellipses in Figure~\ref{musk1_classification}d.

-The user can then assess the results by using the confusion matrix of the validation set.
-In our example, around half the negative bags (blue) were confused as positive (red) as shown in Figure \ref{fig_matrizConfusaoMusk1}.
-The layout shows a concentration of those errors in branches belonging to the same class and located in different regions of tree; in other words, they are not neighbors in the tree projection, as shown in Figure \ref{fig_musk1_selectMisclassifiedbags}.
-This may indicate that this class covers a wide range of features, and may contain subclasses.
+The user can then assess results with the confusion matrix of the validation set.
+In our example, around half the negative bags (blue) were confused as positive (red), as shown in Figure \ref{fig_matrizConfusaoMusk1}.
+The layout shows a concentration of those errors in branches belonging to the same class and located in different regions of the tree; in other words, they are not neighbors in the tree projection, as shown in Figure \ref{musk1_classification}e.
+This may indicate that this class covers a wide range of features and may contain subclasses.